gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week2.md

     * Case Summary:
         * Lessees were granted option to purchase at price to be agreed by 2 valuers, one appointed by lessor, and the other by lessee.
 Lessor refused to appoint a valuer and so the mechanism for ascertaining price had broken down.
 Lessor argue that the contract was unenforceable for uncertainty.
     * Court Ruling:
-        * Applying the OBJECTIVE principle, a REASONABLE bystander in the same position ...
+        * Applying the OBJECTIVE principle to determine intentions of parties objectively
         * *‘the agreement was for sale at a fair and reasonable price by the application of objective standards.
 Since price was to be ascertained by machinery which, on the true construction of the agreement was a subsidiary and non-essential part of the contract, the court would, if the machinery broke down for any reason, substitute its own machinery, to ascertain a fair and reasonable price'*
         > Add explantion for this, I have no idea what he's saying
 * `Tan Yeow Khoon v Tan Yeow Tat [1998] 2 SLR(R) 19 at [36]`